8 Unusual Alternative Baby Powder Uses

 To avoid this, try adding four tablespoons of talcum powder to the litter container and see how well it neutralizes the odors.

-In sum, while this product isn’t exactly as good for babies as was once thought, it does have some utility around the house.
+In summary, while this product isn’t exactly as good for babies as was once thought, it does have some other great uses around the house.

-If you have some lying around at home don’t wait to start trying out some of these uses today!
+If you have some lying around at home then why don’t you start trying out some of these uses today?!